Rodney Baxter

 Rodney James Baxter FRS FAA (8 February 1940 – 20 July 2025) was an Australian physicist, specialising in statistical mechanics.
 He is well known for his work in exactly solved models, in particular vertex models such as the six-vertex model and eight-vertex model, and the chiral Potts model and hard hexagon model.
 A recurring theme in the solution of such models, the Yang–Baxter equation, also known as the "star–triangle relation", is named in his honour.

-Life and career
+Early life and education

-Born in London on 8 February 1940, Baxter was educated at Bancroft's School and Trinity College, Cambridge (BA, MA), before relocating to the Australian National University in Canberra to complete his PhD.
+Rodney James Baxter was born on 8 February 1940.

+He was educated at Bancroft's School and Trinity College, Cambridge (BA, MA), before relocating to the Australian National University in Canberra to complete his PhD.
 He was among the first doctoral graduates in theoretical physics from the ANU, graduating in 1964.

+Career

-Then, in 1964 and 1965, he worked for the Iraq Petroleum Company.
+In 1964 and 1965, Baxter worked for the Iraq Petroleum Company.

 He worked as an assistant professor at the Massachusetts Institute of Technology from 1968 until 1970, when he took up a position at the ANU, and served a term as the Head of the Department of Theoretical Physics in the Institute of Advanced Study, until he retired in 2002.
 He was Emeritus Professor of Physics.
-In 1984, he was awarded a Doctor of Science by Cambridge.
-He was a Fellow of the Australian Academy of Science, Royal Society of London, and the Isaac Newton Institute, Cambridge, where he was Royal Society Research Professor in 1992.
-In 1980 he was awarded the Boltzmann Medal, the main recognition for research contribution concerning statistical mechanics.
-In 2006, he was awarded the Lars Onsager Prize "For his original and groundbreaking contributions to the field of exactly solved models in statistical mechanics, which continue to inspire profound developments in statistical physics and related fields".
-He died in Canberra on 20 July 2025, at the age of 85.